OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 You should take into account the following technical considerations when using the EC2 cloud with OpenNebula:

--  There is no direct access to the hypervisor, so it cannot be monitored (we don't know where the VM is running on the EC2 cloud).
+-  There is no direct access to the hypervisor, so it cannot be monitored.
+(We don't know where the VM is running on the EC2 cloud.)

 -  The usual OpenNebula functionality for snapshotting, hot-plugging, or migration is not available with EC2.

 -  By default OpenNebula will always launch m1.small instances, unless otherwise specified.

 -  Monitoring of VMs in EC2 is done through CloudWatch.
-Only information related to the consumption of CPU and Networking (both inbound and outbound) is collected, since CloudWatch does not offer information of guest memory consumption.
+Only information related to the consumption of CPU and Networking (both inbound and outbound) is collected, since CloudWatch does not offer information about guest memory consumption.

 Please refer to the EC2 documentation to obtain more information about Amazon instance types and image management: